All gifts I give my brothers are my own.

 Practice suggestion: You may want to try the following visualization.
 It will probably work better if someone reads it to you, or if you read it onto a tape and play the tape back to guide you through it.

-Begin by repeating this line from the Urtext: “Help me to perform whatever miracles you want of me today.”
+Begin by repeating this line (from T-1.15.2:4): “Help me to perform whatever miracles you want of me today.”

 Then ask the Holy Spirit to whom he wants you to give a miracle today.
 For this exercise, we’ll focus on just one person.